bschmalhofer/otobo-ideas/GPW_2022/talk.md

 ## Why Plack and not *your favorite framework* ?

-- there was no apparent immediate benefit
 - impedance mismatch
+- no apparent immediate benefit
-- the required changes should be kept to a minimum.
+- stick with keeping changes to a minimum.

 ## Why [Gazelle](https://metacpan.org/pod/Gazelle) ?

 - preforking is a requirement
-- no special reason, Starman works as well
+- but Starman would work just as well
-- advertised as "a Preforked Plack Handler for performance freaks"
+- Gazelle advertised as "a Preforked Plack Handler for performance freaks"

 ## [CGI::Emulate::PSGI](https://metacpan.org/pod/CGI::Emulate::PSGI) does the heavy lifting